Swede 55 Development

 Further steps to Swede 55

 The remarks in red of the drawing below show the transition to a modern keel and rudder configuration, a slight extension of the boat and other alterations.
 The up-to-date appendages came as input by Prof. Sven Olof Ridder of Stockholm, using specific NACA sections and a carefully balanced rudder.
-As an expert in low speed aerodynamics, inventor of the Windex wind indicator and consulting the design of SAAB airplanes, Ridder was quite a capacity.
+As an expert in low speed aerodynamics, inventor of the Windex wind indicator and consulting the design of SAAB airplanes, Ridder was a capacity.

 According to Reimers’ drawings dated January 1975 and remarks on it, the general design was modified then in 75 and more or less completed in summer that year.
 Now the hull was extended from 51’7“ by 11“ (15.72 to 16 m).
 The center cockpit with steering position and later the engine compartment were altered.
 The headstay was moved forward.